home-assistant-ecosystem/python-mystrom/README.rst

 Python API for interacting with `myStrom <https://mystrom.ch>`_ devices.

-This module is not official, developed, supported or endorsed by myStrom AG. myStrom AG provided hardware and advice during the creation this module.
+This module is not official, developed, supported or endorsed by myStrom AG.
+But myStrom AG provided hardware and advice during the creation this module.

 Requirements
 ------------